Bill Paxton, actor in 'Twister' and 'Aliens,' dies at 61

 "RIP Bill Paxton. great in everything, was the highlight of every movie he was in," Lynch tweeted.
 "Underrated director too."

+"We are shocked and deeply saddened this morning by the news of Bill Paxton's passing," CBS and Warner Bros.
+Television said in a joint statement.
+"All of us here offer our deepest sympathy to his wife, Louise, and his two children."

-From Texas boy to Hollywood stardom
+From Texas upbringing to Hollywood stardom

 Paxton was born in Fort Worth, Texas, in 1955.
 He accidentally entered the national spotlight at age 8, when he went to see President John F. Kennedy visit Dallas on November 22, 1963.